Gift Acceptance Policy

-As a tax-exempt, Illinois non-profit, Start Early (formerly known as the Ounce) encourages the solicitation and acceptance of gifts in furtherance of its mission – to give children in poverty the best chance for success in school and in life.
+As a tax-exempt, Illinois non-profit, Start Early encourages the solicitation and acceptance of gifts in furtherance of its mission – to advance quality early learning for families with children, before birth through their earliest years, to help close the opportunity gap.
 This Policy has been developed to outline the principles and procedures for accepting charitable gifts.
 Additional principles that guide gift acceptance can be found in the Donor Bill of Rights provided in this Policy.

 Conflicts of Interest